SecurityNik/SUWtHEh-/README.md

 <b><h2>Looking to follow along and get the full experience without building a lab?</h2></b>
 <ul>
-	<li>Grab the full set of  sample pcaps, logs and other data from my GitHub page at <b>https://github.com/SecurityNik/SUWtHEh- </li></b>.
+	<li>Grab the full set of  sample pcaps, logs and other data from my GitHub page at <b>https://github.com/SecurityNik/SUWtHEh-  Ohh!!
+You are here already :-) </li></b>.
 </ul>
 <b><h2>Looking for sample chapters?
 Don't worry I got you!</h2></b>
 <ul>